What Does it Take to Be a Rail Car Repairer?

 - Inspect components such as bearings, seals, gaskets, wheels, and coupler assemblies to determine if repairs are needed.

 - Record conditions of cars, and repair and maintenance work performed or to be performed.

 - Adjust repaired or replaced units as needed to ensure proper operation.

 - Test units for operability before and after repairs.

-When polled, Rail Car Repairers say the following skills are most frequently used in their jobs:
+These are the skills Rail Car Repairers say are the most useful in their careers: